eelbaz/cdnshare/README.md

 ### Note

-Please make sure that you have necessary permissions to scrape data from the website terms of service.
+Please make sure that you have necessary permissions , and are in compliance with a services terms of use.